Chapter 26, CITY COUNCIL

 B. Order of business.
 Except in case of special meetings, or when any subject shall have been made a special order at a particular time, the order of business, which shall not in any case be departed from unless by the unanimous consent of the members present, shall be as follows:

-I. Pledge of Allegiance

 II.
+Pledge of Allegiance

+III.
 Roll call

-III.
-Reports from committees and approval of minutes
+V. Reports from committees and approval of minutes

 VI.
-Approval of Mayoral appointments
+Approval of Appointments

-VII.
+VIII.
 Set public hearing(s)

-VIII.
+IX.
 Public comment/communication

-X. Second reading legislation

 XI.
-First reading legislation
+Second reading legislation

 XII.
+First reading legislation — preferred agenda

+XIV.
 Communications from Council members

 C. Petitions.
 All petitions or other papers previous to presentation to the City Council shall have the name of the Council member presenting the same endorsed thereon, and, when requested, the entire paper shall be read by the Clerk before reference or voting thereon.